brayvid/skyrim-alchemy-optimizer/README.md

 <h4>Blake Rayvid - <a href=https://github.com/brayvid>https://github.com/brayvid</a></h4>

-Make the most of the ingredients you have.
+Make the most of the ingredients you have in The Elder Scrolls V: Skyrim.
 Maximize total magnitude (essentially in-game value) with integer linear programming in scipy.